muratk5n/thirdwave/en/index.md

 ---

+They are interesting spectacles surely, in the way dancing cat, or karate monkey is interesting.
+But these are imitative actions.
+Does the cat dance because of a deep need for dance?
+Does monkey truly know karate?

+---

 Lowe: "Why AlphaFold [NN in biology] won’t revolutionise drug discovery..
 DeepMind’s AlphaFold team has been having quite a run of success in predicting protein structures.
 This has long been